English Language MSc

 Reputation, relevance and employability

-Edinburgh has a proud and distinguished place in the teaching in the linguistic study of English.
+Edinburgh has a proud and distinguished place in the teaching of the linguistic study of English.

 Our Linguistics and English Language department is home to academics leading research into a wide range of topics.
 You will benefit from the breadth and strength of the interdisciplinary academic community at Edinburgh, having the opportunity to select option courses and attend research seminars across different disciplines.